surveyjs/survey-creator/docs/create-composite-question-types.md

 ## Add Custom Properties to Composite Question Types

 If you need to control nested questions, add a custom property to their composite questions.
-Users can change the custom properties in the [Property Grid](/Documentation/Survey-Creator?id=property-grid).
+Users can change custom properties in the [Property Grid](/Documentation/Survey-Creator?id=property-grid).

 For example, the Full Name composite question from the previous topic may include an optional Middle Name question.
 The following code adds a custom `showMiddleName` property that controls the Middle Name question visibility: